Telephone game: Etymology

-United Kingdom, Australian, and New Zealand usage
+United Kingdom, Ireland, Australia, and New Zealand usage

-In the UK, Australia and New Zealand, the game is typically called "Chinese whispers"; in the UK, this is documented from 1964.
+In the UK, Ireland, Australia and New Zealand, the game is typically called "Chinese whispers"; in the UK, this is documented from 1964.

-Various reasons have been suggested for naming the game after the Chinese, but there is no concrete explanation.
-One suggested reason is a widespread British fascination with Chinese culture in the 18th and 19th centuries during the Enlightenment.
-Another theory posits that the game's name stems from the supposed confused messages created when a message was passed verbally from tower to tower along the Great Wall of China.
+Various accounts have been suggested for naming the game after the Chinese, but there is no concrete explanation.
+One suggested account is a widespread British fascination with Chinese culture in the 18th and 19th centuries during the Enlightenment.
+Another account posits that the game's name stems from the supposed confused messages created when a message was passed verbally from tower to tower along the Great Wall of China.

 Critics who focus on Western use of the word Chinese as denoting "confusion" and "incomprehensibility" look to the earliest contacts between Europeans and Chinese people in the 17th century, attributing it to a supposed inability on the part of Europeans to understand China's culture and worldview.
 In this view, using the phrase "Chinese whispers" is taken as evidence of a belief that the Chinese language itself is not understandable.
 Yunte Huang, a professor of English at the University of California, Santa Barbara, has said that: "Indicating inaccurately transmitted information, the expression 'Chinese Whispers' carries with it a sense of paranoia caused by espionage, counterespionage, Red Scare, and other war games, real or imaginary, cold or hot."
 Usage of the term has been defended as being similar to other expressions such as "It's all Greek to me" and "Double Dutch".

 Alternative names

-As the game is popular among children worldwide, it is also known under various other names depending on locality, such as Russian scandal, whisper down the lane, broken telephone, operator, grapevine, gossip, secret message, the messenger game, and pass the message, among others.
+As the game is popular among children worldwide, it is also known under various other names depending on locality, such as Russian scandal, Russian gossip, Russian telephone, whisper down the lane, broken telephone, operator, grapevine, gossip, secret message, the messenger game, and pass the message, among others.
 In Turkey, this game is called kulaktan kulağa, which means "from (one) ear to (another) ear".
 In France, it is called téléphone arabe ("Arabic telephone") or téléphone sans fil ("wireless telephone").
 In Germany the game is known as Stille Post ("quiet mail").
-In Poland it is called głuchy telefon, meaning "deaf telephone".
+In Czechia, it is known as tichá pošta, also meaning "quiet mail".
+In Poland it is called głuchy telefon, meaning "silent call" or literally "deaf telephone (call)".
 In Medici-era Florence it was called the "game of the ear".

-The game has also been known in English as Russian Scandal, Russian Gossip and Russian Telephone.

 In North America, the game is known under the name telephone.
-Alternative names used in the United States include Broken Telephone, Gossip, and Rumors.
-This North American name is followed in a number of languages where the game is known by the local language's equivalent of "broken telephone", such in Malaysia as telefon rosak, in Israel as telefon shavur (טלפון שבור), in Finland as rikkinäinen puhelin, and in Greece as halasmeno tilefono (χαλασμένο τηλέφωνο).
+Alternative names used in the United States include broken telephone, gossip, and rumors.